slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Focus on what you can give.

-However, after taking first steps, mirror their behavior.
-Don’t cross oceans for people who wouldn’t even jump puddles for you.
+However, after taking the first steps, mirror their behavior.
+Don’t cross oceans for people who wouldn’t jump puddles for you.

 Hints:

-- If you are lonely when you are not alone, you are in bad company.
+- If you are lonely when not alone, you are in bad company.
-- If a person is nice to you and to nobody else, that person is not nice.
+- If a person is nice to you but to nobody else, that person is not nice.
 - Trust and vulnerability are correlated.
 Don’t hide your feelings from people who show you theirs.
 - Supporting helps people grow and builds healthy relationships.
-Fixing manipulates people and builds resentment and/or co-dependency.
+Fixing manipulates and breeds resentment or co-dependency.
 - Sometimes connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.
-- Choose people that choose you.
+- Choose people who choose you.
 The end.
 - Loyalty is earned, not owed.
-If they drain your energy, stunt your growth, or disrespect your boundaries, let them go.
+If they drain your energy, stunt your growth, or disrespect boundaries, let them go.
 You weren’t born to carry dead weight.
 Protect your peace and move forward.
-- Never force, don’t beg and don’t chase.
+- Never force, beg, or chase.
-- One day you’re going to miss how much I cared.
+- One day you’ll miss how much I cared.
 - Be careful what you tolerate.
 You are teaching people how to treat you.
-- The more you do for people the less gratitude they show.
-The more you go out of your way for them to like you, the less appreciative they are of you. too much availability kills your VALUE.
+- The more you do for people, the less gratitude they show.
+The more you go out of your way to be liked, the less appreciative they are.
+Too much availability kills your value.

 > *"Faults are thick where love is thin."
 -- vox populi*